tisurai/pyconke-django-docker/README.md

 - Using Git and GitHub to manage source code
 - Hello World!
 - Developing the application
+    - Connecting to a router
+    - Getting output from a router
+    - Creating a GUI

 ## Part 3 - Using Docker to run your application
 - Docker and Dockerfiles